 Simon Pressley, head of research at Propertyology, states “We are seeing rental prices all over Australia go through the roof.”

-However, Mr Pressley warned investors against chasing the highest rental yield, noting they should consider potential capital growth which could deliver greater returns and holding costs.
+However, Mr. Pressley warned investors against chasing the highest rental yield in Sydney, noting they should consider potential capital growth which could deliver greater returns and holding costs.

 Property investment strategist Lloyd Edge states, “if you don’t get a good yield, then you won’t have good cash flow and you’ll get maxed out on negative gearing.”
 So don’t forget to check your rental yield!